-Six trials (n=1,977) reported the effects of an intervention on a measure of breastfeeding intensity (Appendix E Table 2 and 3).^{117, 122-125, 148} Intensity was variably defined as continuous scores, the proportion of feedings that were breast milk over the course of a day, or categorized according to the percent of feedings that were breast milk over the course of a day.
+Six trials (n=1,977) reported the effects of an intervention on a measure of breastfeeding intensity (Appendix E Table 2 and Table 3).^{125, 130-133, 156} Intensity was variably defined as continuous scores, the proportion of feedings that were breast milk over the course of a day, or categorized according to the percent of feedings that were breast milk over the course of a day.
 In general, greater intensity of breastfeeding was seen among women in the intervention groups versus control groups at all time points reported.

-One US-based trial testing a peer counseling breastfeeding support intervention among lowincome Latina women used the Index for Breastfeeding to measure the degree of breastfeeding exclusivity among participants at 2 weeks and 1, 2, and 3 months postpartum.
+One U.S.-based trial testing a peer counseling breastfeeding support intervention among lowincome Latina women used the Index for Breastfeeding to measure the degree of breastfeeding exclusivity among participants at 2 weeks and 1, 2, and 3 months postpartum.
 Continuous scores on the Index for Breastfeeding were consistently higher among intervention versus control group women at all time points, indicating a higher intensity of breastfeeding (greater degree of exclusivity) among intervention compared with control group women.
 For instance, at 3 months, mean scores were 4.2 and 2.6 among intervention women versus control women.
-On this scale, a score of 4 indicates that >80 percent of feeds are breast milk ("high"), a score of 3 indicates that 20-80 percent of feeds are breast milk ("medium"), and a score of 2 indicates that <20 percent of feeds are breast milk ("low").122 In another US-based trial, using a similar scale, the proportion of daily feedings that were breastmilk did not significantly differ by group.117
+On this scale, a score of 4 indicates that more than 80 percent of feeds are breast milk ("high"), a score of 3 indicates that 20 percent to 80 percent of feeds are breast milk ("high"), and a score of 2 indicates that less than 20 percent of feeds are breast milk ("low").130 In another U.S.-based trial, using a similar scale, the proportion of daily feedings that were breastmilk did not significantly differ by group.125

 Another trial focused on improving infant feeding practices to prevent childhood obesity among low-income Latino families in the United States and reported the percentage of all feedings in the past 24 hours that were breast milk based on 24-hour diet recall.
-At 3 months, mothers in the intervention group reported an average of 67.7 percent of all feeds were breast milk whereas mothers in the control group reported an average of 59.7 percent of all feeds were breast milk whereas mothers in the control group reported an average of 59.7 percent of all feeds were breast milk with a mean difference of 8 percent (95% CI, 15.3 to 0.75), p=0.03).148 In three separate trials by Bonuck, more women in the interventions groups were categorized as having "high" or "medium" breastfeeding intensity than women in the control group at up to 6 months to 1 year followup.123-125 For example, in the PAIRINGS trial, the intervention group was more likely to report high (vs low) breastfeeding intensity at 4 weeks (aOR, 3.65 [95% CI, 1.90 to 7.00) and at 12 weeks months (aOR, 2.79 [95% CI, 1.42 to 5.48) and to report greater medium (vs low) breastfeeding intensity at 6 months (aOR, 2.21 [95% CI, 1.13 to 4.32]).124
+At 3 months, mothers in the intervention group reported an average of 67.7 percent of all feeds were breast milk, whereas mothers in the control group reported an average of 59.7 percent of all feeds were breast milk, whereas mothers in the control group reported an average of 59.7 percent of all feeds were breast milk, with a mean difference of 8 percent (95% CI, 15.3 to 0.75; p=0.03).156 In three separate trials by Bonuck, more women in the interventions groups were categorized as having "high" or "medium" breastfeeding intensity than women in the control group at up to 6 months to 1 year of followup.131-133 For example, in the PAIRINGS trial, the intervention group was more likely to report high (vs. low) breastfeeding intensity at 4 weeks (aOR, 3.65 [95% CI, 1.90 to 7.00]) and at 12 weeks (aOR, 2.79 [95% CI, 1.42 to 5.48]) and to report greater medium (vs. low) breastfeeding intensity at 6 months (aOR, 2.21 [95% CI, 1.13 to 4.32]).132